3CORESec/AWS-AutoMirror/README.md

 Feel free to open an [issue](https://github.com/3CORESec/aws-automirror/issues) or ping us on [Twitter](https://twitter.com/3CORESec).

+# Improvements currently being worked on

+* Name created sessions with the instanceId of the source
+* Add additional logic to the session number; Boundaries for creation \[1-3\]
+* Better output of success & failures to CloudWatch

 # ToDo

-* Name created sessions with the instanceId of the source
+* Additional error handling, namely: Instance Type, Session Number boundaries